1. Why use Node.js?

 - At the same time, there is an Event Loop which iterates over the items in the Event Queue.
-Every event has a callback function associated with it, and that callback function is invoked when the Event Loop iterates. (node js interview questions and answers for experienced)
+Every event has a callback function associated with it, and that callback function is invoked when the Event Loop iterates.
+(Online training institute)

 23. What are the timing features of Node.js?

 Answer: The Timers module in Node.js contains functions that execute code after a set period of time.

 set Time out/clear Time out: can be used to schedule code execution after a designated amount of milliseconds

 set Interval/clear Interval: can be used to execute a block of code multiple times

 set Immediate/clear Immediate: will execute code at the end of the current event loop cycle